Jhammett03/Lamdba-Programming-Language/README.md

-# **AAQZ Language**
+# **Lambda Language**

-**AAQZ** is a functional programming language implemented in Typed Racket.
+**Lambda** is a functional programming language implemented in Typed Racket.
 It is designed to evaluate expressions with an emphasis on closures, primitives, and abstract syntax.
-AAQZ features strong typing, robust memory management, and comprehensive error handling.
+Lambda features strong typing, robust memory management, and comprehensive error handling.

 ---